 Must like the SWOT analysis, a PESTLE analysis looks at various factors that could verify or deny whether a product, business venture or opportunity would be beneficial or detrimental for either an external client or for the organization as a whole.
 For example, say the project at hand is to determine if a new feature on an existing product would be a good or bad thing.
 Or, if a joint venture with another company would be not just a profitable idea, but also one that considers each PESTLE factor before making a decision.
 Think of a PESTLE analysis as a strategic way to look at possible ideas and determine if they are worth pursuing.
 For our PESTLE analysis example, let’s say the project is to determine if a new hand lotion that also includes a petroleum jelly ingredient would work on the market for our client—who is already a well-known hand lotion manufacturer—we’ll call our client Soft for Sure and the potential product Petro-Hand.

 Using the PESTLE Analysis: An Example

-Before we discuss the PESTLE analysis, first download the free PESTLE template found in our Project Management Media Gallery (you can also view a screenshot to the right—click to enlarge).
+Before we discuss the PESTLE analysis, first download the free PESTLE template found in our Project Management Media Gallery (you can also view a screenshot above —click to enlarge).
 To find out if Petro-Hand should even be developed for our client, the best weapon is to look at each factor within this PESTLE analysis example and answer the questions for each factor on our template.
+Political: